TTanisha/FamilyHub/docs/project_release.md

 - **ToastUI** [link](https://ui.toast.com/)

     It's a collection of customizable UI components for building modern web applications with ease and provides a rich set of features and flexibility.
 We choose it because it has calendar component.
+Additionally, it was a TA recommendation.

 - **NextUI**  [link](https://nextjs.org/docs/getting-started)